kiran94/prfiesta/README.md

 When you create a pull request on this repository, various CI checks are run, towards the end of those checks there is a `release` job.

-Usually when running under `main`, this job is responsible for publishing new versions to the pypi.
+Usually when running under `main`, this job is responsible for publishing new versions to pypi.
 However when running under a pull request, this will create a special prerelease package specific to that pull reuqest.

 The versioning of this package follows [PEP-440](https://peps.python.org/pep-0440/#pre-releases) and will look something like this: